-- 2. Front and back adjustment.
-The saddle can be adjusted forward or back to help you get the optimal position on the bike.
+2. Front and back adjustment.
+The saddle can be adjusted forward or backward to help you get the optimal position on the bike.
 Ask your dealer to set the saddle for your optimal riding position and to show you how to make this adjustment.
-If you choose to make your own front and back adjustment, make sure that the clamp mechanism is clamping on the straight part of the saddle rails and is not touching the curved part of the rails, and that you are using the recommended torque on the clamping fastener(s) (see the manufacturer's instructions). - 3.
-Saddle angle adjustment.
+If you choose to make your own front and back adjustment, make sure that the clamp mechanism is clamping on the straight part of the saddle rails and is not touching the curved part of the rails, and that you are using the recommended torque on the clamping fastener(s) (see the manufacturer's instructions).

+3. Saddle angle adjustment.
 Most people prefer a horizontal saddle; but some riders like the saddle nose angled up or down just a little.
 Your dealer can adjust saddle angle or teach you how to do it.
-If you choose to make your own saddle angle adjustment and you have a single bolt saddle clamp on your seat post, it is critical that you loosen the clamp bolt sufficiently to allow any serrations on the mechanism to disengage before changing the saddle's angle, and then that the serrations fully re-engage before you tighten the clamp bolt to the recommended torque (see the manufacturer's instructions).
+If you choose to make your own saddle angle adjustment and you have a single bolt saddle clamp on your seatpost, it is critical that you loosen the clamp bolt sufficiently to allow any serrations on the mechanism to disengage before changing the saddle's angle, and then that the serrations fully reengage before you tighten the clamp bolt to the recommended torque (see the manufacturer's instructions).

 WARNING: When making saddle angle adjustments with a single bolt saddle clamp, always check to make sure that the serrations on the mating surfaces of the clamp are not worn.
 Worn serrations on the clamp can allow the saddle to move, causing you to lose control and fall.
 Always tighten fasteners to the correct torque.
 Bolts that are too tight can stretch and deform.
-Bolts that are too lose can move and fatigue.
+Bolts that are too loose can move and fatigue.
 Either mistake can lead to a sudden failure of the bolt, causing you to lose control and fall.

-NOTE: If your bicycle is equipped with a suspension seat post, the suspension mechanism may require periodic service or maintenance.
-Ask your dealer for recommended service intervals for your suspension seat post.
+NOTE: If your bicycle is equipped with a dropper or telescoping seatpost, please note that the seatpost requires periodic service or maintenance.
+Ask your dealer for recommended service intervals.